Bayern Crash At Mainz, Haaland Hits Hat-trick In Dortmund Defeat - UrduPoint

 They have two tough games left - away to Bayern and home to Cologne - to bridge the four-point gap to 15th and guaranteed safety next season.

-Hertha Berlin, who are four points and one place above Stuttgart in the safety of 15th, are not yet sure of avoiding relegation after a 1-1 draw at second-from-bottom Arminia Bielefeld.
+Hertha Berlin, who are four points and one place above Stuttgart, are not yet sure of avoiding relegation after a 1-1 draw at second-from-bottom Arminia Bielefeld.

-Hertha were cruising to a 1-0 win thanks to a header by midfielder Lucas Tousart before Swedish defender Joakim Nilsson nodded in a last-gasp equaliser for Bielefeld.
+Hertha were cruising to an away win thanks to a header by midfielder Lucas Tousart before Swedish defender Joakim Nilsson nodded in a last-gasp equaliser for Bielefeld.